top of page

 Silence No More - This is My Story - Part II

-I entered an active-contemplative community several years ago in New York.
+I entered an active-contemplative community several years ago in the Hudson Valley region of New York.
 I was abused by my postulant director, who later also became my novice director.
 I lived the majority of my time in religious life being verbally, emotionally, psychologically, and spiritually abused by this woman behind closed doors.
 On the outside she was all smiles with a cheerful disposition, but towards me and one of the others in formation this was not the case at all.

 No matter what I did even when following her explicit directions I was constantly reprimanded for how I did chapel work.
 She would gaslight me and tell me that what I said she told me to do she did not tell me to do.
 She would inform me that certain conversations never took place.
 It got to a point I was questioning my own sanity because of how constant she did this to me.
 After Mass when she would come into the sacristy and close the door behind her I knew the verbal attacks and belittlement would come, and they always did.